 (Bing Webmaster Tools)

-Social Media And Social Bookmarking
+Social Media Pages

-You should have pages set up with all of the leading social networks – Facebook, Twitter, Pinterest, LinkedIn, YouTube, etc.
+You should have accounts set up with all the big social networks – Facebook, Twitter, YouTube, Pinterest, LinkedIn, etc.

-Additional Platforms, RSS Aggregators, Etc.
+Additional Sites, RSS Aggregators, Etc.

 Let’s go over some key areas.

-(WordPress menu – Settings)
+(WordPress admin menu – Settings)

-(WordPress Settings – General Settings)
+(Global Settings – General Settings Screen)

-(Settings Menu – Writing Settings Section)
+(WordPress Settings – Writing Settings Area)

-As stated below the Update Services section title,
+As stated in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-(You can notify dozens of update services automatically!)
+(WordPress lets you notify dozens of update services automatically!)